 Next, open an application to view all the parts that are required.
 Request recommendations and send school transcripts as early as possible, even before beginning your portion of the application.

-After completing your research, compose your research report, following the guidelines provided in the Rules and Entry Instructions and in the application system.
+After completing your research, compose your research report, following the guidelines provided in the Research Report Instructions and in the application system.
 Upload your report, along with all the other requirements before the Application Deadline.

 How are entries judged?

 Entries are reviewed by three or more PhD scientists, mathematicians, or engineers in the subject area of the entry.
 Scholars and finalists are selected by the judges, using all available entry evidence, with greatest weight given to the Research Report.
-Judges are looking for students exhibiting exceptional research skills, a commitment to academics and to their communities, innovative thinking, and promise as a scientist.
+Judges are looking for students exhibiting exceptional research skills, a commitment to academics and their extracurricular pursuits, innovative thinking, and promise as a scientist.